badaix/snapcast/README.md

 This will copy the client and/or server binary to `/usr/sbin` and update init.d/systemd to start the client/server as a daemon.

 ###Install debian packages
 Download the debian package for your CPU architecture from the [latest release page](https://github.com/badaix/snapcast/releases/latest), e.g. for Raspberry pi `snapclient_0.x.x_armhf.deb`
 Install the package:

     $ sudo dpkg -i snapclient_0.x.x_armhf.deb

 Install missing dependencies:

     $ sudo apt-get -f install

 Configuration
 -------------
-After installation, Snapserver and Snapclient are started with the command line arguments, that are configured in `/etc/default/snapserver` and `/etc/default/snapclient`.
+After installation, Snapserver and Snapclient are started with the command line arguments that are configured in `/etc/default/snapserver` and `/etc/default/snapclient`.
 Allowed options are listed in the man pages (`man snapserver`, `man snapclient`) or by invoking the snapserver or snapclient with the `-h` option.

 Different streams can by configured with a list of `-s` options, e.g.: